 Retirement-Friendly Sailing Destinations

 May we all be lucky enough to have saved enough for retirement so that, when the day arrives, we are free to pursue every interest we so desire.
-Casey Meehan, owner of stock trading news site Stock Hax, has a few ideas for any such retirees who have always wanted to go on a boat holiday, but never quite found the time before.
-Here are 5 retirement-friendly sailing destinations for your holiday planning.
+Casey Meehan, the owner of stock trading news site Stock Hax, has a few ideas for any such retirees who have always wanted to go on a boat holiday, but never quite found the time before.
+Discover the best retirement-friendly sailing destinations:

 When retired, these travel enthusiasts who always wanted to explore the world and all its wonders finally have the time and money for it, so there are really no obstacles in embarking on a much desired and eagerly awaited sailing trip.

-A leading sailing destination, Antigua has much to offer to retirees who enjoy attractive beaches, blue waters, lush forests and striking mountains.
+A leading sailing destination, Antigua has much to offer to retirees who enjoy:

 The Island of Antigua, considered to be among the most developed in the Caribbean, is a true paradise for snorkeling, diving, windsurfing, sailing and so much more.
 Snorkeling is an especially satisfying experience, as retirees can venture into Stingray City and see the wonderful underwater world of the island up-close.